Landshut tips

 What do you need for a trip to Landshut?

-• You will be walking a lot on foot in Landshut.
-Therefore are comfortable shoes important.
+- You will be walking a lot on foot in Landshut.
+Therefore are comfortable shoes are important.

-• We are happy to take one for city tours backpack with where we put everything we need for the day.
+- We also like to take a [missing word] for city tours backpack with where we put everything we need for the day.
 There is also space for one or the other souvenir.

 Visit St. Martin